Canop/broot/README.md

 You may also toggle options with a few keystrokes while inside broot.
 For example hitting a space, a `d` then enter shows you the dates.
 Or a space, then `h` then enter and you see hidden files.

-### Sort, see what takes space:
+# Sort, see what takes space:

 You may sort by launching broot with `--sort-by-size` or `--sort-by-date`.
-Or you may, inside broot, just type a space, then `sd`, and <kbd>enter</kbd> and you toggled the `:sort_by_date` mode.
+Or you may, inside broot, type a space, then `sd`, and <kbd>enter</kbd> and you toggled the `:sort_by_date` mode.

 When sorting, the whole content of directories is taken into account.
-So if you want to find on monday morning the most recently modified files, just launch `br --sort-by-date ~`.
+So if you want to find on monday morning the most recently modified files, launch `br --sort-by-date ~`.

 If you start broot with the `--whale-spotting` option (or its shorcut `-w`), you get a mode tailored to "whale spotting" navigation, making it easy to determine what files or folders take space.